 Robert Pattinson as Edward Cullen and Kristen Stewart as Bella Swan in “Twilight” (2008).

 Amongst various supernatural conflicts, “The Twilight Saga” presents one of the most famous romances of the 21st century.
-However, “Twilight” (2008) stands apart from the rest of the franchise in several ways.
+And the movie that kickstarted it all, “Twilight” (2008), stands apart from the rest of the franchise in several ways.
 It’s not just the statement blue filter.

 Based on the best-selling novels by Stephanie Myer, “Twilight” follows teenager Bella Swan (Kristen Stewart) after she moves from Arizona to live with her dad in a small town in Washington state.
 After starting at her new high school, Bella finds herself drawn to aloof classmate Edward Cullen (Robert Pattinson) and desperately tries to unveil the secrets he is hiding.